 - Set a particular time to worry – Doctors recommend that you plan to think about what is worrying you at a particular time.
 Set the timer for 30 minutes, and then think about your current problems; however, you must also think about the solutions for those problems.
 Take the time to worry at the same time every day, but don’t waste this time wondering about the “what-ifs.”
 Only spend time focusing on what is causing your anxiety and its solution.

-- Don’t drink caffeine and alcohol – Caffeine brings you up, and alcohol brings you down, but they both cause anxiety to go into overdrive.
+- Don’t drink caffeine and alcohol – Caffeine is a stimulant and brings you up, and alcohol brings you down, but they both cause anxiety to go into overdrive.
 Avoid them as much as you can.
 This means you need to avoid more than just coffee and soda.
 You also must stay clear of tea, chocolate, headache medications, and diet pills.

 - Schedule a visit with a physician – Drug or alcohol recovery is hard enough when you aren’t experiencing any anxiety.
 When you are feeling anxious, it seems like it is impossible to resist easing this unpleasant feeling with drugs or alcohol, but these substances are not your only options.
 A medical professional can prescribe medications that aren’t addictive to combat anxiety.
 You will need to make sure that you make an appointment with a medical doctor or a psychiatrist with experience in helping those with substance use disorders, but don’t be afraid to be honest about your past drug use.